Why Bog Filters Are a Smart Pond Upgrade

 Cattails are also a good option for pond bog filters.
 Their long, slender leaves help to oxygenate the water, and their deep roots help to stabilize the soil.

-How Pond Bogs Work And Why They’re Great
+How Pond Bog Filters Work and Why They’re Great

 Bog filters are typically located near the edge of a pond, where they can take advantage of the natural sunlight and water flow.
 Water enters the bog filter through a series of gravel-filled chambers, where it is then drawn up by the roots of plants like cattails and irises.

-As the water moves through the roots and soil, it is filtered of impurities like algae and debris.
+As the water moves through the roots and soil, impurities like algae and debris are filtered out.
 The result is clean, clear pond water that is safe for fish and other aquatic life.

 In addition to providing filtration, pond bog filters also help to improve water quality by oxygenating the water.